gioui/giouiorg/content/doc/contribute.md

     $ git config --global user.email "you@example.com"
     $ git config --global user.name "Your Name"

-Whenever you want to submit your work for review, use `git send-email` with the base revision of your changes.
+Whenever you want to submit your work for review, use `git send-email` with the number of commit on the current branch you want to send.
 For example, to submit the most recent commit use

+    $ git send-email -1

+If you revise your patchset, add a version to the subject line with the `-vX` flag:

-    $ git send-email HEAD^
+    $ git send-email -v2 -1

 ## Automatic patch testing